dds82/shabbat/README.md

 How it works
 --
-On the first day of every month, at a random time between midnight and 6am, uses the HebCal API to get the candle lighting and havdalah times for that entire month.
+On the first day of every secular year, at a random time between midnight and 6am, uses the HebCal API to get the candle lighting and havdalah times for the entire year.
 If this fails, it  retries every 30 minutes until it's successful.

-The schedule data is not saved to the database, so it also queries HebCal after every Hub reboot (with the same retry logic).
+As of v1.2.0, the schedule data is saved to the database, so it persists across Hub reboots.
+If you change the Hub's location settings, you must issue a Refresh command on the Shabbat device to re-fetch the data for the new location.

 Required setup
 --